ralvares/airgap-lab/README.md

 - `--start`: Start all the VMs.
 - `--stop`: Stop all the VMs.
 - `--attach`: Attach an ISO image to all the VMs.
+- `--generate-agentconfig`: Generate AgentConfig for the cluster"
+- `--generate-installconfig`: Generate InstallConfig for the cluster"

 ### Options